Skip to content

 Hiking Mount Karisimbi and Mount Bisoke

-Mountain Karisimbi is one of the tallest mountains of Africa, rising up to 4,500m,located in volcanoes National Park of Rwanda and stretching up to Uganda Uganda and Democratic republic of Congo.
+Mountain Karisimbi is one of the tallest mountains of Africa, rising up to 4,500m, located in volcanoes National Park of Rwanda and stretching up to Uganda Uganda and the Democratic Republic of Congo.

-It only takes a hiker 2days to to get to its peak offering stunning scenery of Virunga ranges, forest canopies, Nyiragongo volcanoes.
-A tourist can combine gorilla trekking in the volcanoes with a mountain hiking Karisimbi for an adventurous safari in Rwanda.
+It only takes a hiker 2days to to get to its peak offering stunning scenery of Virunga ranges, forest canopies, and Nyiragongo volcanoes.
+A tourist can combine gorilla trekking in the volcanoes with mountain hiking in Karisimbi for an adventurous safari in Rwanda.

-Mount Bisoke is shorter than Mount Karisimbi making it very to hike taking one only one day to reach its peak, forth and back.
-At its top, you find a giant crater lake making it a perfect destination for cooling off after an hike, the mountain offers uninterrupted views of volcanoes national park and Virunga volcanoes.
+Mount Bisoke is shorter than Mount Karisimbi making it very easy to hike taking only one day to reach its peak, forth, and back.
+At its top, you find a giant crater lake making it a perfect destination for cooling off after a hike, the mountain offers uninterrupted views of Volcanoes National Park and Virunga volcanoes.

 The Best Time to Visit Rwanda